 Health plans collect and assess medical evidence for the specific populations they serve.
 PA programs are typically based on guidelines from medical societies like the American College of Cardiology and the American College of Radiology, as well as scientific evidence from recently published, peer-reviewed medical literature.
 Practicing community physicians and subject matter experts at leading academic institutions may also contribute to the development of clinical guidelines.

 Health plans subject to accreditation typically undergo rigorous reviews of insurers’ clinical guidelines.
 In addition, guidelines must also meet state and federal laws and Center for Medicare & Medicaid Services (CMS) requirements where applicable.
-Many state laws require guidelines to be evidenced-based and updated annually.
+Many state laws require guidelines to be evidence-based and updated annually.
 In addition, PA denials are typically subject to appeal and external review requirements that provide the opportunity for an independent check on practices not aligned with clinical evidence.

 It is also important to note that questions about the value proposition of particular health care services may not be entirely resolvable by clinical evidence.
 For example, there may be cases where two therapies offer comparable clinical outcomes but differ significantly in cost or other factors relevant to patient experience, such as comfort, convenience or aesthetic considerations.